Connect with us

 Known as Greenfield Terminal, the Sh56 billion project was cancelled in March 2016 barely two years after a ground-breaking ceremony that was held on May 23, 2014.

-At the time of cancellation, a down payment of Sh4.3 billion had been made to ACEG-CATIC JV, which was to undertake construction of the Greenfield Terminal.
+At the time of cancellation, a down payment of Sh4.3 billion had been made to ACEG-CATIC JV, which was to undertake the construction of the Greenfield Terminal.

 A total of Sh75 million was spent on ground-breaking, while Sh129.9 million was paid to consultant, Louise Berger.